 Oil Viscosity Selector

-Find the right engine oil viscosity for your vehicle based on climate, driving conditions, and engine age.
+Find the right engine oil viscosity from climate, driving style, and engine age.

 Engine Oil Viscosity determines how well oil flows at different temperatures.
 Using the correct viscosity protects your engine and maximizes fuel efficiency.